What-is-Client-&-Server-side-DataTable-processing

 Create a table on your Html page.
 Add only one line to your script to convert your simple Html table to DataTables which gives you the functionality of searching, sorting, and pagination by default.

-Here, we learn about client-side processing DataTables but many times when reading data from the DOM is too slow or unwieldy, especially when we are dealing with many thousands or millions of data.
-To solve this problem, DataTables provides a server-side processing feature for all the large amounts of data to be done by a database engine on the server-side, and then have that information display table records consisting of millions of rows in the web browser easily.
+Here, we learn about client-side processing of DataTables but many times when reading data from the DOM is too slow or unwieldy, especially when we are dealing with many thousands or millions of data.
+To address this issue, DataTables offers a server-side processing feature.
+This feature involves having a database engine on the server-side handle the processing of large amounts of data.
+As a result, the table can quickly display records comprising millions of rows in the web browser.

 Server-Side Processing: